AerialRoboticsGroup/mfan/README.md

 # contrastive-forward-forward-algorithm (CFF) / MetaMorphic Forward Adaptation Network (MFAN)
 The CFF model is tested in three phases:

-* 01: (Do MNIST Classification) Prove feasibility and continuous data processing
+* 01_1: (Do MNIST Classification) Prove feasibility and discrete data processing
+* 01_2: (Do CIFAR Classification) Prove feasibility and discrete data processing
 * 02: (Do Function Regression) Operating in the continuous realm
-* 03: (Do Online Continual Learning) Operating in a dynamic environment with evolving tasks
+* 03: (Do Continous Data Stream tasks) Operating in a dynamic environment with evolving tasks

 The detailed results, data, and analysis are shown in the thesis.